-Resolvers are “old tech”, but they are often preferred because they are very robust.
-Resolvers are tried and true and have proven to be capable in many servo motor applications.
-The inductors used are epoxied into the housing, so they are very tolerant to wide temperature ranges and extreme vibration.
+Resolvers are “old tech” but are often preferred because they are very robust.
+Resolvers are tried and true and capable in many servo motor applications.
+The inductors are epoxied into the housing, so they are very tolerant to wide temperature ranges and extreme vibration.
 They require no extra electronics or onboard signal processing.

 Sin/cos encoders are analog feedback devices that provide two signals: a sine wave track and a cosine wave track.
 Similar to incremental encoders, they are commonly provided with 1024 or 2048 ppr.
 These tracks provide position and direction information in the form of 1 Volt peak-to-peak (1Vpp) analog sine waves (typically referred to as “A” and “B”) in quadrature.
-The sine and cosine tracks can be sampled at high frequency, so they provide much more information than their incremental counterparts.
+The sine and cosine tracks can be sampled at high frequency, providing much more information than their incremental counterparts.

-The high ppr and ability to sample the signal means that Sin/Cos encoders can provide over a million unique positions in one revolution of the motor shaft.
+The high ppr and ability to sample the signal means that Sin/Cos encoders can provide over a million unique positions in one motor shaft revolution.
 For this reason, encoders in this family are preferred for precision applications.

-- Sin/cos encoders are typically used on servomotors, where the higher feedback resolution is a benefit for both the velocity and position loops.
+- Sin/cos encoders are typically used on servomotors, where the higher feedback resolution benefits both the velocity and position loops.

-- They are available in both single-turn and multi-turn absolute variants, making them a common option for absolute position applications.
+- They are available in single-turn and multi-turn absolute variants, making them a common option for absolute position applications.

 Incremental Motor Feedback

 An incremental encoder provides a digital pulse for each pre-determined angular rotation of the shaft.
 The resolution of incremental encoders varies widely, and there are often two offset signal channels that help to establish the direction of shaft rotation.

 Incremental Encoders (TTL & HTL)